zold-io/blog.zold.io/_posts/2018/08/2018-08-13-blockchain.md

-That's exactly the purpose of Blockchain and similar decentralized data structures (like [Tangle](https://en.bitcoinwiki.org/wiki/IOTA) or [Zold](https://www.zold.io)): to make a database trustworthy, while each individual element of it is anonymous and that's why, by definition, can't be trusted.
+That's exactly the purpose of Blockchain and similar decentralized data structures (like [Tangle](https://en.bitcoinwiki.org/wiki/IOTA) or [Zold](https://www.zold.io)): to make a database trustworthy, while each individual element of it is anonymous and therefore, by definition, can't be trusted.
 Each server may corrupt the data and steal our money.
 We would never trust our transactions to it.
 But we trust them to a large group of such servers.
 Why?